 An in-house sports club is also, for example, a non-profit organization founded by employees, which has a membership fee to cover the sports expenses of its members.

 Health promotion expenses include regular participation in folk dance and ballroom dance classes, yoga classes, adult ballet and belly dance classes, swimming lessons, aerobics, gym (including sports club membership fees), table tennis training, hot yoga, and so on.
+Also, the costs of mobile apps and training videos offering various sports/training programs in the gym, on the health trails, at home, and so on.

 Purchasing water park, spa, or sauna centre services without regular sports/training activities is not eligible for the tax incentive.